couchbaselabs/sdk-rfcs/draft/0002-subdocapi.md

 Since this operation can have mixed results, exceptions should not be raised (or if they are, ensure they are extremely well documented).

-This should a `Document` containing a list of `LookupResultSpec` objects in its  `value` field.
-If a multi-variant `value` field is not suitable, a separate return type (for example, `MultiLookupResultDocument`) can subclass `Document` for this purpose.
+This should return a `Document` containing a list of `LookupResultSpec` objects in its  `value` field.
+If a multi-variant `value` field is not suitable, a separate return type (for example, `MultiLookupResult`) can be offered for this purpose (not necessarily extending `Document`).

 ### `mutate_in(docid, cas, ttl, persist_to, replicate_to, mutation_specs...)`
 Mutate paths in a document.
 Either all or none of the mutations will succeed.

-Upon success, a success return value is provided (i.e. a new `Document` object).
+Upon success, a success return value is provided (i.e. a new `Document` object, or a dedicated `MultiMutationResult` containing the updated cas and `MutationToken`).
 Upon failure, the Memcached protocol will inform the client of the index of the failure (i.e. the 0-base _nth_ spec which caused the error).
 This may be provided to the user as part of the exception structure; via